OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 - [OnionFS](https://github.com/mariohackandglitch/OnionFS) can be substituted for LayeredFS if desired.
 The default path is "SD:/OnionFS/0004000000101200/romfs/".

+__HANS__

+- It's compatible.
+Google's your friend here.

 ## Credits:

-- @Nagato on GBAtemp for his work on "CTPK Tool", without that this project wouldn't exist.
+- @Nagato on GBAtemp for his work on "CTPK Tool", without it this project wouldn't exist.
 - @sj33 & @Zander1995 on GBAtemp for helping with some of the translations.
 - All the homebrew devs that've made Translations and ROM hacks possible.
 - __Last but not least SEGA.
 Please go buy the official English localization on PS4 or Switch.__